tatpongkatanyukul/Autolab/dev/readme.md

     * add ```> /dev/null``` to the end of ```tar xvf autograde.tar``` so that the feedback seems cleaner
     * also, integrate what ```driver.sh``` and its makefile had done, so that I can tidy up the pipeline (get rid of ```driver.sh```)

+Pressing needs that I have not addressed yet!
+  * grader with hint, instead of telling score, give out some message
+  * personalized grader, i.e., the answer for each problem does not have to be fixed.
+The question may be personalized to each student and the answer should be able to reflect that
+    * along with this, I need a more efficient way for question delivery (a dynamic option, of course, where I can code to generate a question based on student's email)

 ## Intermediate stage
 [Autograder](https://github.com/tatpongkatanyukul/Autolab/raw/main/dev/autograder.png)